Device analytics

 Share Data with Client : Disabled

-To view client device information, use the following command:
+To view client device information, use this command:

 Device# show device classifier mac-address 0040.96ae.xxx detail